Grimm Dreams

 Player

+them and the wolf.
 The player has no health and no way to defend themselves against an attack.
 The only chance they have is to avoid the AI.
 If they are caught by the wolf they die instantly.
 There will be a checkpoint in each of the puzzle rooms so that the players’ progress through the game is not lost.

 AI